 AH: When that entered the game, it was on a smaller scale.
 We looked at modern military exoskeletons with the design and art team, and one of our artists builds amazing statues out of parts in his free time.
 He was building a smaller scale model that had the potential to be scaled up to human size.
 From there the idea for the characters came about.
 So it was not like we suddenly had the idea to do mechs.
 Instead, it happened more organically in the time our designers were working on concepts and experimenting with gameplay.
 We particularly had time to play with the art and see where it was going when the engineers were working on the engine.

-The film industry has shown an aversion to have robot themed characters.
-Was there any concerns players would not identify with the robots in Titanfall?
+Was there any concerns players would not like the robots in Titanfall?

 AH: It was a bit controversial in the studio itself.
 There are a lot of people who heard the word mech and have all of these associations with it.
 People think that may mean the game is slower and more complicated controls, and Titanfall really isn’t that at all.
 Fortunately, the reception now is completely different to what we thought it could have been.
 It definitely did worry us, but now it is positive.